 The Daffodil Hotel and Spa | Grasmere

 Surrounded by verdant fells and boasting blissful views across Grasmere, The Daffodil should certainly be on your list of afternoon tea spots in the Lake District to try.
 Make yourselves comfortable in the sophisticated lounge or peaceful dining room inside, or pull up a chair on the terrace outside on a sunny day.

-From an assortment of hand-crafted sandwiches to melt-in-the-mouth buttermilk scones and bite-sized patisserie, all served with a pot of fruit or spiced tea from Teapigs, the afternoon teas here are irresistibly displayed.
-They also feature the very best of local produce from the area.
+From an assortment of hand-crafted sandwiches to melt in the mouth buttermilk scones and bite-sized patisserie, all served with a pot of fruit or spiced tea from Teapigs, the afternoon teas here are irresistibly displayed and feature the very best of local produce from the area.

 Served: 2.30pm – 5pm

 Nestled on the tranquil shores of Ullswater in Glenridding, the Inn on the Lake is a local favourite for afternoon tea in the Lakes.
 In the warm summer months, the large outdoor terrace is an idyllic spot to savour enticing finger sandwiches, fluffy scones and a colourful display of fancies, while in the winter you can cosy up by the glowing fire in one of the lounges.